MyBaBB/MYBABB/README.md

 It was originally the "glowing Cube" training exercise.
 I have reworked it a about a hundred times.
-It has three media queries and images with a timer for each holiday, I have converted it to Vite. it is now Located on the Franken-timer repo. or View it at Https://Frankentimer.mybabb.com
+It has three media queries and images with a timer for each holiday, I have converted it to React. it is now Located on the Franken-timer repo. or View it at Https://Frankentimer.mybabb.com